 What almost dying taught me about really living

-The idea for Badge of Awesome really started in a hospital bed back in 2008.
-At age 27 I had been diagnosed with cancer – chronic mylogenous leukemia to be exact.
-Originally the doctors gave me a 40-50% chance of surviving.
-I was later told that the odds were more like 20%.
+The idea for Badge of Awesome started in a hospital bed back in 2008.
+At age 27, I had been diagnosed with cancer — chronic mylogenous leukemia to be exact.
+Originally, the doctors gave me a 40–50 per cent chance of surviving.
+I was later told that the odds were more like 20 per cent.

 It started with a list.

 At the top of a new page in the journal my friend Rachael had given me, I wrote the words “Reasons to Fight.”
 Then, while a fresh batch of chemicals poured into me through the IV in my chest, I proceeded to write.
-I listed anything and everything that came to mind about what makes life so awesome.
+I listed anything and everything that came to mind about what makes life so awesome and so worth fighting for.
 The idea was to create something to keep me motivated during my treatment when things got tough.

-Before the last drop of chemo emptied into my bloodstream, I had a list that was 118 items long.
-The items of the list ranged from the obvious like:
+And before the last drop of chemo emptied into my bloodstream, I had a list that was 118 items long.
+The items of the list ranged from obvious entries:

 - #4: My Mom

 But it also included a lot of life’s simple pleasures like:

 What didn’t make the cut was eye-opening as well.
 Nowhere on my list were things like the latest gadgets, expensive car or fancy clothes.
 Nor were things like working overtime, spending hours creeping people on Facebook or zoning out in front of the TV.

 Lying on what could very well have been my deathbed, I wasn’t wishing I had more time to sit on the couch or put in longer days at the office.
 I wanted to live so I could spend more time doing the things I love with the people I love.

 Indeed, the list burst at the seams with experiences, not material stuff.
 Things like: